kierxin/The-Coolony-Game/README.md

 - View a how-to page (modal, or section on the same page as game window)
 - View how many resources have already been accumulated (modal or fixed-position overlay at top of game window)

-In addition, this project will include:
+In addition, this project might include:
 - An option for the user to display their game stats in a simplified modal or page
-- Achievements and/or 'special loot’ (which isn’t usable in the game in any way, but would essentially be a form of game achievement (acquired through random drop event during gameplay))
+- Achievements and/or 'special loot’ (which isn’t usable in the game in any way, but would essentially be a form of game achievement (acquired through random drop events during gameplay))

 ### Wireframes / Prototypes / Design
 A partial prototype I assembled while trying out Figma (screenshot below):